Find a CBT Therapist

 - Therapy sessions tend to be relatively structured, meaning that an agenda is set to make sure that certain material is covered in each session.
 There is, of course, flexibility regarding the content and format of sessions and the agenda is set collaboratively by the client and therapist.
 However, most sessions will involve some discussion of current mood and difficulties, a review of homework and progress on the work from the prior session, learning a new skill or discussion of a particular issue, and setting a plan for work to be completed before the next session.

 - Homework is a key component of CBT.
-The goal of therapy is to teach clients new skills to more effectively manage their difficulties, so much of the work happens outside of sessions as clients try to practice these skills in their day-to-day life.
+The goal of therapy is to teach clients new skills to manage their difficulties more effectively, so much of the work happens outside of sessions as clients try to practice these skills in their day-to-day life.
 Homework is usually very practical, and involves trying out new behaviors, thinking strategies, etc., rather than the kind of homework associated with classroom learning.
 There are no tests in CBT!

 - Consistent with the scientific approach that characterizes CBT, the client and therapist gather ‘data’ to learn about the client’s problems and potential solutions.
-Assessment is common in CBT and may involve completing questionnaires to see how symptoms are changing over the course of treatment, or completing self-monitoring exercises to gather information that might help guide the treatment plan.
-Examples of self-monitoring exercises include tracking changes in mood, self-critical thoughts, or unhealthy behaviors, such as bingeing in eating disorders.
-These ‘data’ are not used to judge the client, but to better target the therapy for the individual and monitor progress.
+Assessment is common in CBT and may involve completing questionnaires or self-monitoring exercises to see how symptoms are changing over the course of treatment.
+Examples of self-monitoring exercises include tracking changes in mood, self-critical thoughts, or unwanted behaviors, such as binge eating.
+Data are used to inform whether a particular approach is working for you and to inform changes to the plan.

 Common Treatment Strategies

-- Strategies to promote more effective problem solving and decision making are emphasized.
+- Strategies to promote more effective problem solving and decision making.

-- ‘Mindfulness’ techniques help clients gain some distance from their negative thinking so they can recognize that thoughts do not have to determine behaviors.
+- ‘Mindfulness’ techniques help clients gain some distance from their negative thinking so they can recognize that our thoughts do not have to determine how we behave.

 Responses to unhealthy behaviors:

-- Clients are taught how to gradually start to re-enter situations they have been avoiding (e.g., because of fear in anxiety disorders, or low motivation in depression).
-This is not done in a coercive way; instead, clients learn how to gain a sense of control and predictability in situations that previously seemed overwhelming.
+- Clients and therapists collaboratively develop a plan for how to gradually re-enter situations they have been avoiding (e.g., because of fear in anxiety disorders, or low motivation in depression).
+Clients learn how to gain a sense of control and predictability in situations that previously seemed overwhelming.

 - Activities that provide a sense of pleasure or mastery are planned to promote a more enjoyable and fulfilling life.